code-for-canada/start-dashboard/docs/development.md

 5. Enter this key as `START_AIRTABLE_TOKEN` in your `.env` config.

+## Github Token

+The Github token is used for the "Publish to map" button that triggers a Github action on the code-for-canada/start-map repo that pulls the latest data from Airtable to the `public/geojson/ftrs.json` file and commits any changes.
+If there are changes, that will trigger a rebuild on Heroku.

+You can a personal Github token here: https://github.com/settings/tokens

 ## Enable local HTTPS

 For Auth0's `getTokenSilently` hook to work, our API can't be on localhost and it needs to be https.